“Boundaries define us. They define what is me and what is not me. A boundary shows me where I end and someone else

 Questions about personal boundaries take center stage when sibling sexual trauma is disclosed, at any age.
-By definition, the survivor’s boundaries have already been grossly violated.
+By definition, the survivor’s boundaries have already been severely violated.
 This is the center of a whole web of boundary issues.
 In some cases, insufficient or inappropriate boundaries in the family were a contributing factor towards the sexual trauma.
 Now there are endless questions of who needs to know what, and who wants to tell what to whom.
 New guidelines are needed for physical space and physical contact.
 Many parents find themselves caught in the middle of this web, at a loss for how to navigate it.

 A family who has been affected by sibling sexual trauma will have to be especially careful about boundaries.
 They can no longer look to the families around them for guidance on how to navigate the logistics of family life.
 Everything from who sits where in the car, to what is posted on social media, to who is going to Grandma’s holiday celebration needs to be re-examined.
 It is worth it to devote time to understanding, redefining, and thinking through boundaries.
 The work of Cloud and Townsend is a good place to start.
 (Note: Cloud and Townsend are a pair of psychologists who write from a Christian perspective, but whose general framing and understanding of boundaries have been widely applied.)